project64/project64/README.md

 # Project64 - Nintendo 64 Emulator

-Project64 is a free and open-source emulator for the Nintendo 64 and 64DD written in C++.
+Project64 is a free and open-source emulator for the Nintendo 64 and Nintendo 64 Disk Drive written in C++ currently for Windows (planned support for other platforms in the future)

-The emulator is easy to use and includes powerful features for developers, ROM hackers, and more.

 ## System Requirements